Research Agenda at the ATARI Lab

 Handling Uncertainty in Real-World Environments

-Simulators fail to capture the full spectrum of uncertainties robots face, from material properties to dynamic obstacles.
-At ATARI, we focus on enabling robots to detect out-of-distribution scenarios and respond reliably through robust policy adaptation and uncertainty-aware decision-making.
+Simulators fail to capture the full spectrum of uncertainties robots face, such as material properties, contact uncertainties, etc. At ATARI, we focus on enabling robots to detect out-of-distribution scenarios and respond reliably through robust policy adaptation and uncertainty-aware decision-making.
+Our trajectory optimisation under contact timing uncertainties and the SURE framework directly address this challenge at the planning level, while multi-contact stochastic predictive control handles contact location uncertainty at the MPC level.

 Developing Adaptive and Robust Policies

-Designing robust and adaptive policies for hybrid dynamical systems are notoriously difficult.
-On the other hand, current reinforcement learning techniques rely heavily on domain randomization to handle variability, but this approach results in unnecessary conservativeness.
-Instead, we are investigating adaptive policies that adjust dynamically to new environments.
-Techniques like adaptive control, meta-reinforcement learning, and contextual policy optimization offer promising pathways for equipping robots with the ability to learn and adapt in real time.
+Designing robust and adaptive policies for hybrid dynamical systems is notoriously difficult.
+Current reinforcement learning techniques rely heavily on domain randomisation to handle variability, but this approach can lead to unnecessary conservativeness.
+Instead, we investigate adaptive policies that adjust dynamically to new environments.
+The goal-conditioned from DynaRetarget (trajectories) and Learning to Act Through Contact (contact) provide a natural handle for adaptation: by changing the motion references or contact goals, the same underlying policy can be redirected to a wide range of tasks and environments without retraining.
+We are further investigating several directions to equip robots with the ability to learn and adapt in real time.

 Our Vision

 ATARI Lab is committed to advancing robotics research to create robots capable of autonomous loco-manipulation, adaptive planning, and seamless learning in unstructured environments.
-By addressing the fundamental challenges of planning, learning, and adaptation, we aim to develop the foundational frameworks for a future where humanoid robots are reliable collaborators in dynamic, human-centric settings.
+By addressing the fundamental challenges of planning, learning, and adaptation — and by tightly integrating model-based rigour with the representational power of modern generative and foundation models — we aim to develop the foundational frameworks for a future where humanoid robots are reliable collaborators in dynamic, human-centric settings.